 The Teacher: Warren Brush

-Warren Brush is a certified permaculture designer, teacher, and consultant, was well as a storyteller.
-For over 25 years, he has been inspiring people of all ages to discover, develop, and express their inner potential and at the same time to live a sustainable lifestyle.
-He is a co-founder of the Quail Springs Learning Oasis & Permaculture Farm, the Sustainable Vocations, Wilderness Youth Projects, Trees for Children, and his permaculture design company, True Nature Design.
+Warren Brush is a certified permaculture designer, teacher and consultant, as well as a storyteller.
+For over 25 years, he has been inspiring people of all ages to discover, develop, and express their inner potential while living a sustainable lifestyle.
+He is a co-founder of the Quail Springs Learning Oasis & Permaculture Farm, the organisations Sustainable Vocations, Wilderness Youth Project, Regenerative Earth Farm, and his permaculture design company, True Nature Design.

 He works intensively in permaculture education and sustainable design in North America, Africa, and other countries worldwide.
-Among other things, he was the consultant for the orphanage ‘Amrita Wototo Boma’ founded by Amma in Kenya.
-For many years, he has proposed sustainable and positive lifestyles for children and teens through the Nature Experience project.
-Warren has worked with former children solders, orphans, and teenagers with difficult family situations as well as from privileged backgrounds.
-He gives courses in: Certifying Permaculture Design, Rain Water Use Systems, Ferro-Cement Tank Building, Compost Toilet Building, Greywater Treatment, ‘Water for Every Farm’, Drought Prevention, Cultural Mentoring, Introduction to Permaculture Systems, Fruit Forestry, Prognoses Research, among others.
+Amongs others, he was the consultant for the orphanage ‘Amrita Wototo Boma’ founded by Amma in Kenya.
+For many years, he has proposed sustainable and positive lifestyles for children and teens through nature experience projects.
+Warren has worked with former children soldiers, orphans, and teenagers with difficult family situations as well as from privileged backgrounds.
+He gives courses in: Permaculture Design Certification, Rainwater Harvesting Systems, Ferro-Cement Tank Building, Compost Toilet Systems, Greywater Solutions, ‘Water for Every Farm’, Drought Proofing, Cultural Mentoring, Food Forestry other offerings.

-The certified permaculture design course in the M.A.
-Center Germany is the first course to be offered in Europe by Warren Brush, one of the leading experts in permaculture worldwide.
+The certified permaculture design course at the M.A.
+Center Germany is now the third course to be held in Europe by Warren Brush, one of the leading experts in permaculture worldwide.

-The course commences with an introduction to systems thinking and patterns in nature to provide a context for introducing Permaculture, its influences, history, principles and ethics, and issues of energy and sustainability.
-Participants are introduced to some of the concepts of creative problem solving as a learning process, different approaches to problem solving and individual learning styles and how to use these tools effectively in teamwork.
+The course commences with an introduction to system thinking and patterns in nature to provide a context for introducing permaculture, its influences, history, principles and ethics, and issues of energy and sustainability.
+Participants are introduced to some of the concepts of creative problem solving as a learning process.
+Different approaches to problem solving and individual learning styles and how to use these tools effectively in teamwork are dealt with.